Services

 Language polishing

-“Language polishing” isn’t a well-defined term: usage varies between authors and sites.
+‘Language polishing’ isn’t a well-defined term: usage varies between authors and sites.
 I treat it as involving a quick read through to fix any prominent grammatical problems, without correcting small errors or paying significant attention to consistency.
-This is also an opportunity to precise the academic vocabulary used, since academic writing—for better or worse—has its own shibboleths, marking it out from other modes of English.
+This is also an opportunity to introduce any preferred academic vocabulary, since academic writing—for better or worse—has its own shibboleths, marking it out from other modes of English.

 A language polish can be useful when the text is already very well written, and you know that the publishing house will make its own arrangements for copyediting.
 That is, where errors at the level of copyediting and proofing will be corrected later, but grosser linguistic errors should be removed.